Colby-Frison/SmartWrite/README.md

 # SmartWrite

 SmartWrite is an AI-powered writing assistant built with Django and Electron.
+It combines the power of modern AI with a sleek desktop interface to help users write, edit, and enhance their documents intelligently.

+## Features

+- AI-powered writing assistance
+- Real-time markdown preview
+- Document organization and management
+- Cross-platform desktop application
+- Secure and private document handling
+- Customizable writing environment

+## Technology Stack

+- **Backend:**
+  - FastAPI for the REST API
+  - Python 3.8+
+  - Google's Generative AI (Gemini) integration
+  - uvicorn for ASGI server

+- **Frontend:**
+  - Electron for cross-platform desktop app
+  - HTML/CSS/JavaScript
+  - Custom templating system

 ## Project Structure